nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

     Use case resumes at step 4 if newly-entered user input is valid, otherwise it may reach 3a/3b/3c again.

+**Use case: F04 - Checking details of a friend**

+**MSS**

+1. User requests to see all friends in Amigos
+2. Amigos switches the GUI to the friends tab.
+3. Amigos displays all possible friends.
+4. User requests to view full details of a particular friend.
+5. Amigos displays a page containing the full details of that particular friend accompanied by some logs.

+Use case ends

+**Extensions**
+* 3a.
+There are no existing friends.
+    * 3a.1 Amigos displays an empty interface with the message “No friends yet”.

+      Use case ends

+* 4a.
+User wants to see all the logs of a person
+    * 4a.1 Amigos displays a page containing the full details of that friend accompanied by all the logs

+  Use Case ends

 **Use case: L01 - Adding a new log to a friend**

 **Guarantees:**